into-the-mehtaverse/into-the-mehtaverse/README.md

 ## 📖 My Story

 I graduated from USC in 2022 and worked in structured finance in NYC for two years.
 I quit my job in August 2024 to teach myself software engineering.
-I spent six months learning a full stack curriculum and working on smaller projects before shipping larger scale, **enterprise-ready, production applications**.
+I spent six months self-studying a full stack curriculum and working on smaller projects before starting to ship larger scale, **enterprise-ready, production applications**.

+Now, I'm ready to apply what I've learned to tackling some of the world's biggest problems.